 Unlike any other entry in the series, they used GO’s ring format for catching monsters – which were fully visible in the overworld for the very first time.
 Also, the refreshed graphics make Let’s Go one of if not the best looking Pokemon games ever made.

 24. Pokemon Brilliant Diamond & Shining Pearl

-While it does keep many aspects of the originals, there’s also new content like an overhauled Grand Underground, a new HM mechanic, the ability to walk with your ‘mon outside their Poke Ball, and more.
+While it does keep many aspects of the originals, there’s also new content like an overhauled Grand Underground, a new HM mechanic, the ability to walk with your Pokemon outside their Poke Ball, and a lot more.